 Rice and cotton together also symbolize ‘happiness and wealth’ in a married life.
 While blessing the couple, one holds the rice with the cotton.
 The rice should be held with the cotton so that the rice does not fall.

 This is not part of the wedding ceremony of the mainstream people of Bangladesh.
 We are an indigenous group in Bangladesh called the ‘Chakma’.
 This is a Chakma traditional wedding.”

 “The Chakma people, are a native group from the easternmost regions of the Indian subcontinent, they are the largest ethnic group in the Chittagong Hill Tracts region in southeastern Bangladesh, and in Mizoram, India… Their ethnicity is closely linked with the peoples of East Asia.
 However, the Chakma language (written in the Chakma script) is part of the Indo-Aryan language family of the Indian subcontinent.
 Most Chakma people are adherents of Theravada Buddhism.
 The Chakmas are divided into 46 clans or Gozas.
 The community is headed by the Chakma Raja, whose status as a tribal head has been historically recognized by the Government of British India and the Government of Bangladesh.”

 Many thanks to Purabi Khisa Tandra for sharing this with us!

 This article was posted on Sunday, December 6th, 2020 at 2:38 pm and is filed under Bangladesh, Countries & Cultures, Customs and Traditions, Holidays Around the World, Mama Lisa, Wedding Traditions, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply